aashrun/SocialMedia-Project/README.md

 •	Get the profileId of the person you want to block in the request body.
 •	Make sure that the 2nd person exists in the db, and isDeleted is false.
 •	Block the account by sending the request, the profileId of the blocked account gets added to you “blockedAccounts” key.
 •	The blocked person now cannot access your profile or posts.
+While blocking, make sure the 2nd person is removed from your followingList and followerList and bothe of them have a reduced count by 1.
 •	On success send 200, and send the appropriate status code if error persists

 11) Unblock Api: profile/:profileId/unblock
 •	Authentication and Authorization is required.
 •	Make sure the profile exists in the db.
+•	Get the profileId of the person you want to block in the request body.
 •	Make sure the blocked Id exists in the db and isDeleted false.
 •	Splice the profileId of the blocked id from your blockedAccount’s array.
 •	Make sure they get to fetch your details after they get unblocked.